fabiospampinato/picolate/readme.md

 ## Language

 The following composable building blocks are supported.
-Anything else that is not part of any of these building blocks is simply left unchanged in the template.
+Anything else that is not part of any of these building blocks is simply left untouched in the template.

 #### Comment